My Story

 Where do I begin?

-Well, I have undergone numerous tests for the past 18 months due to low platelet counts, red blood cell levels and white blood cell levels.
+Well, I have undergone numerous tests for the past 18 months due to low platelet counts, [low] red blood cell levels and [low, nearly non-existent] white blood cell levels.
 Specialists at Bellin Cancer Treatment Center & Froedtert Cancer Treatment Center have made a diagnosis of Aplastic Anemia, and the treatment plan includes a bone marrow transplant.
 God has blessed me with two bone marrow matches, my brother, Nicholas, and my sister, Melissa.

 God Bless!
 Please read the background story to fully understand this all!